ethereumjs/ethereumjs-monorepo/packages/vm/README.md

 Note that it now also get's possible to pass in an own or customized `EVM` instance by using the optional `evm` constructor option.

+## Execution Environment (EEI) and State

+This package provides a concrete implementation of the [@ethereumjs/evm](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/evm) EEI interface to instantiate a VM/EVM combination with an Ethereum `mainnet` compatible execution context.

+With `VM` v6 the previously included `StateManager` has been extracted to its own package [@ethereumjs/statemanager](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/statemanger).
+The `StateManager` package provides a unified state interface and it is now also possible to provide a modified or custom `StateManager` to the VM via the optional `stateManager` constructor option.

 # SETUP

 ## Chain Support